Connected holonomy is lower semicontinuous: Proofs

 \V {\bf Proof.} Let $q: G \rightarrow G/K$.
 First note that $[\1] = \1 \cdot K = K$.
 Let $H$ be a subgroup of $G$ contained in $W$.
 Then for all $h \in H$, we have $hK \subset W$, so in the quotient $Z:= G/K$ we have $hK \in U:= \{ w K \vert w \in W \} \subset G/K$.
 Thus Theorem \ref{fix} applied to $x = q(\1)$ implies that $H$ has a fix point $gK$ in $U$, i.e. $HgK = gK$, so $g^{-1} Hg K = K$, which implies $ g^{-1} H g \subset K$.

 \V Now we want to switch roles of $H$ and $K$ in the last step.
-To this aim, we first restrict ourselves to the case of $G$ carrying a bi-invariant metric, which is the case for $G=\Hol^0$, as the latter is a closed subgroup of $SO(n)$ and thus compact, so a bi-invariant metric on $G$ is given as the negative of the Killing form.
-Then Theorem \ref{MZ-inversion} is implied by the following theorem:
+To this aim, we first restrict ourselves to the case of $G$ carrying a bi-invariant metric, which exists for $G=\Hol^0$, and more general for each closed, hence compact, subgroup of $SO(n)$, where a bi-invariant metric on $G$ is induced by the negative of the Killing form.
+Theorem \ref{MZ-inversion} is implied by the following theorem: